 Small, intimate workshops are designed for talented writers looking to take their writing to the next level.
 Our workshop faculty are some of the best in the industry.
 Workshop sessions consist of four (4) workshop meetings over five (5) intense days at either the beginning or the end of the conference (July 12-16 or July 19-23) or five (5) workshop meetings over the span of 12 days (July 12-23).

-Of course, with the workshop you also get access to morning and evening programming during your stay.
-This includes lectures, readings and panels with our guests and faculty.
+Of course, with the workshop you also have access to all morning and evening programming during your stay.
+This includes Roger Rosenblatt's master class, lectures, readings and panels with our guests and faculty.
 Take a look at our schedule for an understanding of how your days will be structured.

 Looking for more time to write?
 Sign up for the Workshop+Residency option.
 Take a workshop, either at the beginning or end of your stay, with one of our outstanding faculty.
 Spend the other seven (7) days of your stay devoting time to your writing, attending readings and Roger Rosenblatt's Master Class.

 WRITING A NOVEL with Ursula Hegi: It’s my goal is to help you make your writing stronger in a supportive and respectful atmosphere.
 You'll explore the necessary tension between the writer and her/his material by generating new fiction and receiving immediate feedback.
 You'll work with character and plot development, point of view, treatment of time, significant details, authentic dialogue, and other aspects of the writing craft.
 In our workshop discussions, we'll begin by identifying the strengths in each piece of writing.
 Only then will we discuss what doesn't work yet.
 In addition, you’ll have the option to meet in small discussion groups with other participants from our workshop.
 Anyone for 3 AM?
 (July 19-23)